jbrowncfa/jbrowncfa.github.io/README.md

 # Portfolio

-A collection of development projects

-Focused on full stack development with an eye for clean front end design.
+A collection of development projects focused on full stack development with an eye for clean front end design.

 My skills set includes a solid foundation in MySQL, JavaScript including jQuery and React, CSS, and HTML.
 I have used Git version control.
 I have also worked in WordPress.